Fr0sT-Brutal/awesome-pascal/README.md

 * [SuperObject](https://github.com/hgourvest/superobject).
 Parser/writer for JSON data format.
 This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel)

 * [OXml](http://www.kluug.net/oxml.php).
 New XML library for Delphi and Lazarus, developed in late 2013.
 I took some inspiration from OmniXML but wrote the library completely from scratch.
 The aim of OXml is to be the most versatile and fastest XML library for the Pascal language.
 OXml features a SAX parser, DOM implementation, a sequential DOM parser a direct XML reader/writer and a vendor for Delphi's XmlIntf.TXMLDocument.
 OXml supports all Delphi versions starting from Delphi 4 on all platforms: Win32, Win64, OSX, iOS, Android.
 OXml supports Lazarus 1.0 and newer on all platforms (tested Win32, Win64, Linux, MacOSX).
+// Free license requires to display the Original Developer's Attribution Information each time an Executable or Source Code or a Larger Work is launched or initially run (which includes initiating a session).

 * [Libxml2 for pascal](https://sourceforge.net/projects/libxml2-pas).
 Pascal units accessing the popular XML API from Daniel Veillard.
 This should be usable at least from Kylix and Delphi, but hopefully also from other Pascal compilers (like freepascal).